The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Results and generalizations to 25 spectral channels and carrot hyperspectral cubes

+We also show the average MSE for each spectral channel in Fig.~\ref{Fig:spec_dist_5} for the sparse-cropping samples\footnote{Sparse-cropping samples are chosen as they have larger MSE than the full-cropping ones.} from the training, validation and test sets, respectively.
+The training and validation sets behave similarly with smaller MSEs as they are comprised of the same cubes of $100 \times 100 \times 5$, whereas the training set consists of completely different cubes.
+The variation in MSE can be visualized in Fig.~\ref{Fig:spec_res_5} where the residual error of a sample from the test set is presented with the channel index indicated in the top-left corner.
+The MSE fluctuates roughly between 1 and 2, which is smaller than that of the 25-channel scenario in Section~\ref{subsec:imags_25}.

-As mentioned above, to ensure that the network is free of bias because it only sees CTIS images of the ColorChecker, the samples of blank images are also included in the training data.
+As mentioned in Sec.~\ref{sec:net_a}, to ensure that the network is free of bias because it only sees CTIS images of the ColorChecker, the samples of blank images are also included in the training data.
 In Fig.~\ref{Fig:blank_5}, the residual errors exhibit patterns of crossing at right angles especially around the four corners.
-These patterns could be attributed to the rectangular shapes of the ColorChecker and the square kernels applied in the CNN layers.
 The magnitude of the residual errors, nonetheless, are much smaller compared to those of the ColorChecker as can be seen in Table~\ref{tab:error_break}.
+As we only use convolutional layers without the pooling operation, these patterns originate from the boundary area of the input images.
+To be more concrete, the network has to remove the blank area\footnote{It results from image preprocessing which cuts out the blank corners from the synthetic image as shown in Fig.~\ref{Fig:5_imags_b}.} around the boundary in the input images~(see, e.g., the bottom row of Fig.~\ref{Fig:5_imags_a}) and reconstruct each spectral channel of hyperspectral cubes, resulting in the residual crossing patterns.

 Having demonstrated the network's ability to reconstruct the hyperspectral cube from synthetic CTIS images of the ColorChecker with five wavelength channels, we want to consider the performance on different kinds of images -- in particular images of practical relevance --- as well as a larger number of output channels.